 Match each component of Dunning's OLI with its content:

-OLI component Content
+OLI Content

 (i) Ownership (a) Cheap labour, large market, raw material at host site